marc2332/bliss/doc/docs/config_beamviewer.md

 ## Control

-Control is implemented using 2 bliss objects:

-* **EBV** bliss object controls the wago box (screen, led, foil, diode)
-* **LIMA** bliss object controls the basler camera and the associated BPM counters computed on images
+The **EBV** bliss object controls the wago box (screen, led, foil, diode), the basler camera and the associated BPM counters computed on images.

 ## Wagobox modules